ocxtal/udon/README.md

 It might be possible to implement an auxilialy data structure, motif array, for conditional colorization.
 It should be an array of the reference-side sequence, where motif sequence is stored as is and the others are cleared.
 The motif array is compared to the decoded udon stream, and "modification" flag is set for a series of columns that have a specific match-mismatch pattern.
 The detected motif region can be colored differently, by extending the `UdonPalette` and `UdonScaler` to treat the modification flag properly.

 *(I would appreciate if anyone implement this feature.)*

+### Can Udon draw a combined ribbon for paired-end reads?

+Currently No, but I'm thinking of adding an API to combine two or more ribbons after drawing.
+However, even if we have the API, the user need to manage which reads to be connected and how much the reads are apart.
+Udon itself remains a compression data structure and algorithm for a single alignment record, and unaware of links between different ones.

 ## First impression on writing SIMD codes in Rust (2020/9)